justjake/quickjs-emscripten/doc/@jitl/quickjs-browser-release-sync-singlefile/README.md

 The default, normal build.
 Note that both variants support regular async functions.

-## Single-file, or separate .wasm file? wasm
+## Single-file, or separate .wasm file? singlefile

-Has a separate .wasm file.
-May offer better caching in your browser, and reduces the size of your JS bundle.
-If you have issues, try a 'singlefile' variant.
+The WASM runtime is included directly in the JS file.
+Use if you run into issues with missing .wasm files when building or deploying your app.

 ## More details